Devansh176/FitnessTracker/README.md

 Once authenticated and connected:
 - App listens to heart rate data from Google Fit (updated every 5 min)
 - Displays latest readings
-- Sends data to backend for further analytics and monitoring
+- Sends data to the backend for further analytics and monitoring

 ---